-- 2. Let stand for 3 to 5 minutes. - 3.
-Remove any excess of oil that could transfer to the paper filter by wrapping the foam filter into an absorbent cloth and squeezing gently.
-This will also ensure a full oil coverage on foam filter.
+- 2. Let stand for 3 to 5 minutes. - Remove any excess of oil that could transfer to the paper filter by wrapping the foam filter into an absorbent cloth and squeezing gently.
+This will also ensure a full oil coverage on foam filter. - 4.
+Reinstall the foam filter over the paper filter.